linuxserver/docker-documentation/general/running-our-containers.md

     linuxserver/<image_name>
 ```

-## Running Rootless Containers
+## Using Rootless Podman (Optional)

+**NOTE:** Using a rootless configuration is not supported.
+Our containers are designed to run in an unmodified Docker environment.
+Use at your own risk!

-In order to increase the security of your containers, you can run them as an unprivileged user using podman.
-Podman aims to be a direct drop-in for Docker, supporting most of Docker's features — while bringing a few of its own, one such feature being rootless containers.
+Podman aims to be a direct drop-in for Docker, supporting most of it's features — while bringing a few of it's own.
+One such feature being rootless containers, which increases the security of your container environment by running the main Podman process as an unprivileged user.

 Do keep in mind, however, that Podman is not fully compatible with `docker-compose`.
 There is a `podman-compose` in the works but it is not yet up to par with `docker-compose`.